ankitgin/awsredshift/README.md

 # Redshift Encryptor

-This script will help you to encrypt your unencrpted cluster based on your requirement.
-As part of the script, this script will copy your database from a unencrpted cluster to encrpted cluster.
-You will need to have a fresh encrpted cluster before executing the script.
+This script will help you to encrypt your unencrypted Amazon Redshift cluster.
+As part of the script, this script will copy your database from an unencrypted cluster Amazon Redshift to an encrypted Amazon Redshift cluster as the destination.
+You will need to have an empty Amazon Redshift cluster with encryption enabled before executing the script.
 You can also use the SNS service to monitor the progress of the script.

 ## Setting the environment